 - 1/2 cup raisins or currants

 This will make 16 servings at 1/4 cup each.

-The protein and fat from the hummus will keep you feeling full, and the fiber from the non-starchy vegetables will keep your blood glucose level from spiking.
+The fiber, fat, and protein from the hummus will keep you feeling satiated.
+Plus, the fiber from the non-starchy vegetables will keep your blood glucose level from spiking.